Jones Progress Awards

 This rigorous SU alumni business accelerator turns goals into accomplishments by providing a solid infrastructure of grants, mentors, and connections.
 Video created by Nils Gollersrud, Bridge MBA '20.

 After a rigorous application process, three candidates are selected each year to set challenging goals for their team to complete.
-Teams are matched with 4-5 expert business coaches who guide and advise the teams through 6 monthly meetings to meet their desired milestones.
-At the end of this working period, each of the candidates give a presentation to a panel of judges; these judges give the $10,000 award to those that successfully meet key criteria and milestones within the 6-month period.
+Teams are then matched with 3-4 expert business coaches who guide and advise the teams over 6 months to achieve their desired milestones.
+At the end of this working period, each of the candidates give a presentation to a panel of judges who award up to $10,000 to each of the teams that successfully meet key criteria and milestones within the 6-month period.

 Jones Progress Award Sponsor